EFCC arrests 2 suspected internet fraudsters in Ibadan - Vanguard News

 Orilade said other suspect had admitted in his confessional statement to be falsely representing himself as one Chris Dan, a 40-year-old Briton, working with the UN.

-He said he had confessed to having used the white man’s picture to lure his victims into romantic relationships and thereafter solicit for money from them.
+He said he had confessed to have used the white man’s picture to lure his victims into romantic relationships and thereafter solicit for money from them.

 “He confessed that he solicit money from them allegedly to enable him to pay for his flight ticket to pay them scheduled visits.